mvnaol2026/Gravity-Does-Not-Exist/README.md

 17. **Black Holes**: Supermassive objects acting as wave summator-accumulators.
 They vibrate at frequencies higher than light (X-ray and gamma-ray ranges), actively interacting with the surrounding aol medium.
 18. **Quantum**: A discrete, portioned energy of a single collision of an atom against the aols of space, followed by the mechanical transmission of this micro-impact from aol to aol along the chain.
 The physics of the microworld is quantum, but with quanta that are inherently different.
 There is no physical flight of quanta through emptiness.
 19. **The world is unified**: The division into the microworld and the macroworld is arbitrary.
 It is caused by the limitations of human perception.
 The laws of the macroworld and the microworld are the same.
+20. **The Triad of Aol Physics**: Entities – Contact – Pressure.
+Any real process can only be understood when all three of these elements are identified within it.

 ---